 Simplicity means knowing the difference between what I want and what I need, and knowing that I need very little to be happy.
 Simplicity sets me free and provides a basis for living more fully in harmony with myself, others and nature.

-Some of the methods Linda and I have used to simplify our lives are:
+Some of the changes that Linda and I have made to simplify and enjoy life more are:

 - Work for ourselves in part time, temporary, casual, or contract positions (when needed)

 - Constantly consider our possessions, then work at getting rid of what does not add to our lives.